-You can get an entry level VPS server for free at Amazon AWS which is fine for a small website with low traffic.
+You can get an entry-level VPS server for free at Amazon AWS which is fine for a small website with low traffic.
 At the higher end, the pricing per month can go up to $150 per month based on your server configuration.

 Managed Dedicated Hosting

 This type of hosting comes with many customizations based on your requirements.
-In this kind of setup the server is dedicated entirely to you and even configuration ie single core, dual core and quad core is set up according to your requirement.
-With managed hosting your entire infrastructure (hardware and software are supported on a day to day basis and covered by an SLA (service level agreement).
+In this kind of setup, the server is dedicated entirely to you and even configuration ie single-core, dual-core, and quad-core is set up according to your requirement.
+With managed hosting your entire infrastructure (hardware and software are supported on a day-to-day basis and covered by an SLA (service level agreement).

 The pricing for this kind of setup can start from $200 per month and it can go up to thousands of dollars per month depending on your requirements.
 This kind of setup is recommended for you if you have a large website with high traffic or you manage the hosting of multiple clients.
-In case you manage hosting of multiple clients then you can set up their separate hosting accounts on one dedicated server and make good profit from this setup.
+In case you manage the hosting of multiple clients then you can set up their separate hosting accounts on one dedicated server and make a good profit from this setup.

 Cloud hosting provides hosting for websites on virtual servers which pull their computing resource from distributed resources across multiple physical servers.
 This is different from VPS which is a single server split between a limited number of users.
 It follows the utility model in which you pay for what you use.
 This means you can use the services as much as you require, depending on the demands of your website and you will only pay for what you use.

 One major advantage of this type of hosting is scalability, the cloud control panels are built with quick provisioning and deployment in mind.
-Hence you need not worry if your website is growing steadily; you can scale up the capacity of your webspace, database space or RAM on the cloud hosting as per your requirements.
-This hosting comes with redundancy which allows seamless transition to the other servers in a network in the event of hardware failure or any other issue.
+Hence you need not worry if your website is growing steadily; Basics of web hosting, you can scale up the capacity of your webspace, database space or RAM on the cloud hosting as per your requirements.
+This hosting comes with redundancy which allows a seamless transition to the other servers in a network in the event of hardware failure or any other issue.
 You are able to see a single server resource, but multiple systems are behind it.